tk755/dotfiles/.bin/distro-setup/README.md

 ### 5. Set up Dropbox

-Dropbox will have been installed in the previous step.
+Dropbox should have been installed in the previous step.
 Run the run the following command to connect your account to it:

 ```
 ~/.dropbox-dist/dropboxd